twilight07/mcp-unity/README.md

 5. Click "Add"

 ### Installing Node.js
-Before installing MCP Unity, you'll need to have Node.js 18 or later installed on your computer to run the server:
+To run MCP Unity server, you'll need to have Node.js 18 or later installed on your computer:

 #### Windows
 1. Visit the [Node.js download page](https://nodejs.org/en/download/)